Kevm2k20/PPITproject1.0/README.md

 objective? - possiblity of final boss after finishing multiple waves of enemy.

 //12th Feb added the basic skeleton of the project
+// 25th Feb skeleton code for the player and camera was completed, we will be designing the level structure next.